Popular flowers in France + their French flower names & meanings

 White Lily

 Another important flower of France is the white Lily (Lilium candidum).
-It’s one of the five flowers associated with the virgin Mary and goes by two other names.

-Madonna lily and Assomption lily.
+• Madonna lily

 The language of rose flowers in France postcard